 Angina Travel Insurance covers you if you’re living with angina and wish to travel with peace of mind.
 This type of insurance covers you for medical emergencies, even those related to COVID-19, which is vital to prevent unexpected medical bills and give you the support you need if you have any medical problems while you are on holiday.

-AllClear can provide holiday insurance for angina sufferers, and you can get an angina travel insurance quote now.
+AllClear can provide holiday insurance for people living with angina.
 Start your preparations as early as possible, particularly if you are planning on flying.

 Benefits of AllClear Cover

 |Emergency medical expenses and Repatriation costs||Up to £10m||Up to £15m||Up to £15m|

 |Cancellation* and Curtailment||Up to £2k||Up to £15k||Up to £25k|

 |Extended cover||30 days FREE||30 days FREE||30 days FREE|